-Salary surveys are published by some museum professional organizations, and there was talk in 2011 of compiling regional salary surveys into one national survey.
-These documents are typically available for purchase, costing between $30-75, but the New England Museum Assocation publishes one that is free to download.
 Salaries for museum professionals are typically lower than in the private sector, but often come with good benefits packages, plus the rewards of working with precious artifacts and fulfilling the museum's role as a public trust.

 The duties of a curator include studying and interpreting the collection, organizing exhibitions, and publishing articles about the collection and the curator’s research field.
 They are “directly responsible for the care and academic interpretation of all objects, materials, and specimens belonging to or lent to the museum; recommendations for acquisition, deaccession, attribution and authentication; and research on the collections and the publication of the results of that research” (AAM 20).
 Curators’ responsibilities may also necessitate work with electronic databases and posting information on the museum’s website.
 Knowledge of digital imaging and copyright law is essential in these circumstances.

 To qualify for a curatorship, you must have an advanced degree in the subject area.
 An MLS degree is helpful but may not be required.
 Museum internships are essential, and volunteer work is highly recommended, especially if you don’t have a MLS degree.
 The Smithsonian is a good place for training, and they award dozens of research fellowships annually.
-To find curator jobs, see the American Association of Musuems (AAM) listings, professional organizations (listed below), The Chronicle of Higher Education, and higheredjobs.com.
+To find curator jobs, see the American Alliance of Musuems (AAM) listings, professional organizations (listed below), The Chronicle of Higher Education, and higheredjobs.com.

 Exhibition managers and developers work with curators, educators, and other staff members to bring exhibits to fruition.
 The job involves a lot of project management, including budgeting and managing the team.
 A variety of backgrounds are appropriate: degrees in business, design, communications, education, arts/museum administration, or subject area, so applicants from the liberal arts would face a lot of competition from other fields.
 Experience working in a museum is definitely preferred.
 For exhibition management jobs, see the AAM listing, including “Museum Marketplace” for exhibition consulting jobs, The Exhibitionist, and museum websites.

 Librarians and archivists provide access to information and maintain sources of information.
 See the Library guide for more information about what these jobs entail.
 For library or archive work in a museum, usually an undergraduate degree in the subject area and MLS or MIS is required.
 Database experience is definitely required.
 For archivists, experience working with objects in institutional setting is required.
-Many professional organizations advertise these types of jobs, including the American Library Association, the Special Libraries Association, the National Association of Government Archives and Records Administrators, the Academy of Certified Archivists, and the Society of American Archivists.
+Many professional organizations advertise these types of jobs, including the Special Libraries Association, the National Association of Government Archives and Records Administrators, the Academy of Certified Archivists, and the Society of American Archivists.